local-magic-leagues/mtg-golang-league/README.md

 ```

 ### Setting up the API
-1. To sart the server for the API go to main directory github.com/mtg-league-louisville/mtg-golang-league/ and run
+1. To sart the server for the API, go to the projects main directory and run
 ```
 go build
 ```
-2. After build completes run
+2. After build completes run, run the binary
 ```
 ./mtg-golang-league
 ```